Thinking about suicide? 9-8-8 is here to help. Call or text 9-8-8 toll-free, anytime. English and French.

 Visit our provincial websites

-CMHA Peer College
+CMHA Edmonton Peer College

-Interested in learning to become a Peer Support Worker and learning how to use your “lived experience” to support others in the Community in their “journey” towards mental wellness?
+Interested in learning to become a Peer Support Worker and learning how to use your “lived experience” to support others in the community in their “journey” towards mental wellness?

 About CMHA Edmonton’s Peer College